fawnium/autolang/README.md

 - TM (single tape, deterministic, as in *Sipser*)

 Each of the above models supports the following methods:
-- `.accepts(word: str) -> bool` - Takes a string as input, returns  `True` if the given automaton accepts the string, returns `False` otherwise.
+- `.accepts(word: str) -> bool`
+    - Takes a string as input, returns  `True` if the given automaton accepts the string, returns `False` otherwise.
 If the string contains unrecognised letters, `.accepts()` will always return `False`.
     - **NOTE:** The Turing machine instance of this method (`TM.accepts()`) can also return `None`.
 This happens when the word is undecidable, or the TM exceeds a certain number of steps.

-- `.L(n: int = 5) -> tuple[str, ...]` - Takes an integer $n$ as input, returns a tuple of all words recognised by the given automaton with length $\leq n$, in len-lex order.
+- `.L(n: int = 5, lazy: bool = False) -> tuple[str, ...] | Generator[str]`
+    - Takes an integer $n$ as input, returns a collection of all words recognised by the given automaton with length $\leq n$, in len-lex order.
-    - **NOTE:** There are currently no safety measures for handling very large languages.
-Be careful running this method with a large alphabet size or input length, as it may take a long time to terminate.
+    - if `lazy = False` (default), the collection of words is returned as a tuple immediately.
+    - if `lazy = True`, the collection is instead returned as a generator, and the words are only evaluated when used in a later iteration.
+This is useful for saving memory for large languages, but is less intuitive for new users.
+    - **WARNING:** Please note that the number of words checked grows exponentially with the length given, and the size of the underlying alphabet.
+Caution is advised when calling this method with a large integer or an alphabet with more than a handful of letters, as it may take several minutes or hours to terminate.

+- `.transition_table()`
-- `.transition_table()` - Prints the transition table of the given automaton to the terminal.
+    - Prints the transition table of the given automaton to the terminal.
     - **NOTE:** This feature may change in future versions, i.e. by returning a string instead of printing directly.

-For guidance on creating specific automata, see [Usage](#usage) below.
+For guidance on creating specific automata, see [Usage](#usage) below, and the `examples/` folder inside the repository.

 ### Constructing Automata

 In addition to manually creating and simulating automata, *autolang* has a few functions to construct automata using canonical algorithms.
 These are listed below:

-- `regex_to_nfa(regex: str) -> NFA` - Takes a regular expression string as input, returns an NFA that recognises the corresponding regular language.
+- `regex_to_nfa(regex: str) -> NFA`
+    - Takes a regular expression string as input, returns an NFA that recognises the corresponding regular language.
     - **NOTE:** The union operator *must* be represented as `+`.
 The Kleene star operator is `*` as usual.
 No other operators may be included in the input string.

-- `nfa_to_dfa(nfa: NFA) -> DFA` - Takes an `NFA` object as input, returns the corresponding DFA, generated via the standard subset construction.
+- `nfa_to_dfa(nfa: NFA) -> DFA`
+    - Takes an `NFA` object as input, returns the corresponding DFA, generated via the standard subset construction.
     - **NOTE:** The subset construction is *lazy*, so only states that are actually reachable from the start state are included in the final DFA.
     - **NOTE:** No further optimisation/minimisation occurs after the initial construction.
 This is a planned feature.

-For additional planned features, see the [Roadmap](#roadmap) Section below.
-See the [Usage](#usage) Section for specific explanations of how to use the existing features.
+See the [Usage](#usage) Section for specific explanations of how to construct automata from regex.

+For additional planned features, see the [Roadmap](#roadmap) Section.

 ## Installation